suusan2go/protoeasy-go/README.md

 * The `-I` directives are the same as other languages.
 * For gRPC, instead of having `--grpc_out` and `--plugin`, Go does `--go_out=plugins=grpc`
-* We specified that we are in the `github.com/alice/helloworld` package using `--go_import_path` and the modifiers `Mbar/bar.proto=github.com/alice/helloworld/bar,Mfoo.proto=github.com/alice/helloworld` were generated for us.
+* We specified that we are in the `github.com/alice/helloworld` package using `--go-import-path` and the modifiers `Mbar/bar.proto=github.com/alice/helloworld/bar,Mfoo.proto=github.com/alice/helloworld` were generated for us.
 Therefore `bar.pb.go` has the import statement `import foo "github.com/alice/helloworld"`.
-If, instead, all protocol buffers files were in a sub-directory `proto` in `github.com/alice/helloworld`, we would have done `protoeasy --go --grpc --grpc_gateway --go_import_path github.com/alice/helloworld/proto proto`
+If, instead, all protocol buffers files were in a sub-directory `proto` in `github.com/alice/helloworld`, we would have done `protoeasy --go --grpc --grpc_gateway --go-import-path github.com/alice/helloworld/proto proto`
 * We have the modifiers for a bunch of other files, but specifically `Mgoogle/api/annotations.proto=github.com/gengo/grpc-gateway/third_party/googleapis/google/api,Mgoogle/protobuf/empty.proto=go.pedge.io/google-protobuf`.
 More on this later.
 * The directive `--grpc-gateway_out` created a `bar/bar.pb.gw.go` file for us, for grpc-gateway.
 You should really check grpc-gateway out :)